 Symptoms of Generalized Anxiety Disorder

-Generalized anxiety disorder comes with a myriad of potential symptoms aside from disproportionate and excessive worry.
-Some of these may include: 1 3
+Generalized anxiety disorder may come with a myriad of potential symptoms aside from disproportionate and excessive worry.
+Some of these may include:

 - Free-floating anxiety or general feelings of dread